AequilibraE/aequilibrae/docs/source/network_manipulation.rst

 The user should not change the a_node and b_node fields, as they are controlled by the triggers that govern the consistency between links and nodes.
-It is not possible to enforce that users do not change these two fields, as it is not possible to choose the trigger application sequence in SQLite
+It is not possible to enforce that users do not change these two fields, as it is not possible to choose the trigger application sequence in SQLite.

 .. toctree::
    :hidden: